 - Pro since 2011

-- Five wins by KO, three by submission (triangle, armbar, RNC)
+- Six wins by KO, four by submission (2 triangle, armbar, RNC)

 UFC on ABC (7/16/22) Rodriguez defeated Brian Ortega via TKO (injury) at 4:11 of the first round